-The role of the research team is to plan, support and implement research and evaluation for the continuous improvement of Aspect services; and to facilitate external research projects involving Aspect clients, families or staff.
+Aspect's Research team plans, supports and implements research and evaluation projects to ensure the continuous improvement of Aspect services; collaborates in autism projects with other autism researchers; and facilitates external research projects involving Aspect clients, families or staff.

 Susan is a researcher and educator.
 Susan has a keen interest in universal accessibility, and has many years of experience in teaching children and adults.
-At Aspect Susan is involved with many research projects and is a member of the Aspect Research Approvals Committee.
+At Aspect Susan is involved with many research projects.

 Before joining Aspect, Susan held lecture and research positions at Macquarie University.
 Her doctoral research provided evidence that watching three-dimensional movement on a computer screen can increase and individual’s anxiety level, under certain conditions.
 The findings are important for the development of educational applications, therapeutic interventions and entertainment programs.

 Kaaren Haas, B.Sc., MA, Research Officer

 Kaaren assists with the design, implementation and reporting of research studies undertaken by Aspect, including those within the Autism CRC Programs.

 Kaaren completed her Masters in information research at UTS, with majors in qualitative research and information search for the social sciences.
 Her research interests focus on the experiences, aspirations and support needs of people on the autism spectrum.

 Prior to her work in information research, Kaaren held positions as communication manager for a number of leading Australian corporations and as a policy and research officer with the Australian government.
 She is the parent of a young adult on the autism spectrum.